osmfj/vagrant-drupal/README.md

 2. Install vagrant

-3. prepare `files/dbconfig.php` and `drupal-data.sql` for test data.
+3. prepare `drupal-data.sql` test data.
+  If you are a genuine developer of OSMFJ, you can get it from server.

 Getting started
 --------